creolink/simple-rest/README.md

 #Installation & Run#

-In order to build images and run docker go to `flaconi/application/` and execute `make docker-up` (you should't need sudo here)
+In order to build images and run docker go to `application/` and execute `make docker-up` (you should't need sudo here)

 With error: `Couldn't connect to Docker daemon at http+docker://localunixsocket` do:

 - `usermod -aG docker ${USER}` and relogin

-Building images takes a while, but at the end you should be logged in into `flaconi_php` docker machine and site should be available in obrowser.
+Building images takes a while, but at the end you should be logged in into `php` docker machine and site should be available in obrowser.
 If the site does not work (`autoloader missed`) please wait a moment.
 Docker-composer is installing vendor components.
 Please check `/vendor/` folder - there should be created folders.
 In any case, please install everything with composer (on docker `php` machine): `php composer.phar install`